CMU-18739L-S15/18739L-s15-coursedocs/README.md

     proposal 2 and research project proposal due.~~

 **At this point, you will have completed a large portion of picoctf,
-    microcorruption, and IO.
-You will have also done one real ctf.
-You will have created 2 problems.
-I would guess you have moved at least beyond beginner to the intermediate phase.**
+    microcorruption, and ~~IO.
+You will have~~ also done one real ctf.
+You will have created ~~2~~ 1 problem.
+I would guess you have moved at least beyond beginner to the intermediate phase.
+Congratulations! **

   * 3/9.
 No class.
 Spring Break.
   * 3/11.
 No class.
 Spring Break.